salah-daddi-nounou/Dictionary-/README.md

 # Dictionary-

-I wrote this small program, to looke autamaticly for the meanign of a list of worlds at once, very usefull when reading a foreing book. first reading to extract the words, writ them down. second reading with the woods explained.
+I wrote this small program, to look automatically for the meaning of a list of words at once, very useful when reading a foreign language book. first reading to extract the words, write them down. second reading with the words explained.
-S